aws/aws-cdk/design/continuous-delivery.md

 ## Approach

+The general approach is that deployment of a CDK app is governed by a central system (e.g. an AWS CodePipeline, a Jenkins system or any other deployment tool).
+This central deployment system runs within credentials from a central deployment account, which then assumes roles within all other accounts that can then deploy resources to them.
+This deployment account is referred to as the **tools account** in the [CodePipeline Cross Account Reference Architecture](https://github.com/awslabs/aws-refarch-cross-account-pipeline).

 At a high-level, we will model the deployment process of a CDK app as follows:

 ```
 bootstrap => source => build => synthesis => mutate => publish => deploy
 ```

-1. **bootstrap**: manually pre-provision resources required to deploy CDK apps into this environment (such as an S3 bucket, ECR repository and various IAM roles that trust the central deployment account).
+1. **bootstrap**: provision resources required to deploy CDK apps into all environments in advance (such as an S3 bucket, ECR repository and various IAM roles that trust the central deployment account).
 2. **source**: the code is pulled from a source repository (e.g. CodeCommit, GitHub or S3), like any other app.
-3. **build**: compiles the CDK app code into an executable program (user-defined).
-4. **synthesis**: invokes the compiled executable to produce a [cloud assembly](https://github.com/aws/aws-cdk/blob/master/design/cloud-assembly.md) from the app.
-It includes a CloudFormation template for each stack and asset sources (docker images, s3 files, etc) that must be packaged and published to the asset store in each environment that consumes them.
+3. **build + synthesis**: compiles the CDK app code into an executable program (user-defined) and invokes the compiled executable through `cdk synth` to produce a [cloud assembly](https://github.com/aws/aws-cdk/blob/master/design/cloud-assembly.md) from the app.
+The cloud assembly includes a CloudFormation template for each stack and asset sources (docker images, s3 files, etc) that must be packaged and published to the asset store in each environment that consumes them.
-5. **mutate**: update stack(s) required by the pipeline.
+4. **mutate**: update stack(s) required by the pipeline.
 This includes pipeline resources and other auxiliary resources such as regional replication buckets.
 These stacks are limited to 50KiB and are not allowed to use assets, so they can be deployed without bootstrapping resources.
-6. **publish**: package and publish all assets to asset stores (S3 bucket, ECR repository) so they can be consumed.
+5. **publish**: package and publish all assets to asset stores (S3 bucket, ECR repository) so they can be consumed.
-7. **deploy**: stage(s), stacks are deployed to the various environments through some orchestration process (e.g. deploy first to this region, run these canaries, wait for errors, continue to the next stage, etc).
+6. **deploy**: stage(s), stacks are deployed to the various environments through some orchestration process (e.g. deploy first to this region, run these canaries, wait for errors, continue to the next stage, etc).

 NOTE: The deployment phase can include any number of stack deployment actions.
 Each deployment action is responsible deploy a single stack, along with any assets it references.

 This following sections describes the design of each component in the toolchain.

-## Build
+## Build + Synthesis

-In this stage we compile the CDK app to an executable program through a user-defined build system.
+In this stage we compile the CDK app to an executable program through a user-defined build system and synthesize a cloud assembly from it.

 We assume a single source repository which masters the CDK app itself.
 This repo can be structured in any way users wish, and may include multiple modules or just a single one.
 If users choose to organize their project into modules and master different modules in other repositories, eventually the build artifacts from these builds should be available when the app is synthesized.

 The only requirement from the build step is the it will have an output artifact that is a cloud-assembly directory which is obtained through `cdk synth` (defaults to `./cdk.out`).
 Other than that, users can fully control their build environment.

-## Synthesis
+The implication is that users will have to manually configure their build step to invoke `cdk synth` when the app is ready (e.g. code has been compiled).

 The CDK synthesizes a CloudFormation template for each stack defined in the CDK app.
 When stacks are defined, users can specify the target environment (account and region) into which the stack should be deployed:

 ```ts
 new Stack(this, 'my-stack', { env: { account: '123456789012', region: 'us-east-1' } });
 ```

-**Deployment Across Environments**
+**Multiple Environments**

 In order to support deploying stacks from a centralized (pipeline/development) environment to other environments, the bootstrap stack includes a set of named IAM roles which trust the central account for publishing and deployment.